 Modal auxiliaries are helping verbs that connect with normal/ordinary verbs to express a meaning, ask a question or negate.
 Modal auxiliaries are never used with the main auxiliaries; ‘be‘, ‘have‘ and ‘do‘, and do not make sense on their own, therefore, they must be connected with a normal verb in order to make sense.
 Here, we are going to elaborate on two very similar modal auxiliaries will and shall.

+Modal verbs never change form (they cannot be conjugated).
 (Note that modal auxiliaries are never followed by ‘to’ before the infinitive, except with, ‘need to’, ‘ought to’ and ‘dare to’).

 - I reckon he will have finished the report by Saturday.

 - We will find out about the results for next month.

 We use will in instant reactions when we want to express willingness

 - Could you let me know about the poll results?
 Yes, I will let you know.